How to apply

 For admission to an undergraduate program in the Department of Geosciences, apply through the Office of Admissions at Western Michigan University.

 After you have been admitted, schedule an appointment with a program advisor to fill out a major or minor form for official enrollment.

 Department of Geosciences offers majors in several branches of geoscience to build a strong foundation in your area of interest.
 The degrees are designed to prepare you for professional development and graduate studies.

 - Geology: Focuses on geological principles, mining, resource exploration, recovery, environmental assessment, remediation, water resource management and construction planning.
 This program includes a variety of geosciences courses that cover the disciplines of classical geology to build a strong foundation on geology.

 - Geophysics: Focuses on geophysical theory, methods applied in earth sciences, solid earth geophysics, seismology, paleomagnetics and heat flow.
 Many aspects of resource exploration, surveying, site assessment and monitoring require expertise in geophysics.

 - Geochemistry: Focuses on chemical principles, reactions, geologic problems, environmental contamination, pollution, site assessment, remediation, water quality, pollution monitoring, climate change, soils, resource exploration and the health effects of minerals.
-This degree provides a strong foundation where knowledge of the composition and chemical behavior of rocks, soils and pollutants are required.
+This degree provides a strong foundation where you will obtain knowledge of the composition and chemical behavior of rocks, soils and pollutants.

 - Hydrogeology: Focuses on applied hydrology, geology, landform development, fate and transport of contamination in the subsurface, flood management, water resources, water use sustainability, water quality and construction planning.
 This program emphasizes developing practical expertise in instrumentation, field methods, monitoring and water flow in natural environments as well as engineered systems.